Fraidies/Sample_code/README.md

  SE320-01_grp_project
 	This was a gorup project I contributed to in a "Software Development Lifecycle" class.
 I contributed to the architecture of our project, as well as junit testing and portions of the design document such as the class and component diagrams.
-I also secured and conducted an interview for our user stories and requirements.